Welding-properties

 Ductility is always needed

-What are the factors reducing ductility, the most wanted property of tough steel?
-It was found that composition is important, because certain elements are detrimental to this property.
-Further studies clarified the fateful influence of internal constraints and of stress raisers, that is of geometric discontinuities where locally the stress reaches much higher levels than in the surroundings, that sudden load by impact is dangerous, that low temperature can be fatal.
+Further studies of Welding-properties clarified the fateful influence of internal constraints and of stress raisers, that is of geometric discontinuities where locally the stress reaches much higher levels than in the surroundings, that sudden load by impact is dangerous, that low temperature can be fatal.

-It was found that the Welding-properties of a normally ductile steel, welded into a structure, are not guaranteed under adverse conditions.
 In presence of one or more of the above factors, the welded steel structure could reach the state of nil-ductility or of total brittleness, and then break suddenly without warning, that is without any appreciable deformation.

 The universal requirement that cracks or linear cracklike features be absolutely absent from a welded structure derives from the proven fact that even tiny cracks can grow under repeated stresses and reach in time a critical dimension where they propagate rapidly, in conditions of nil-ductility, causing a catastrophic failure of the whole structure.